dgm9704/Xoxo/README.md

 Container for the Diwen.Xbrl library and any related stuff

 ### Environment
-I use MonoDevelop (+Gendarme) on Xubuntu, but works just as well with VisualStudio 2012
+I use MonoDevelop (+Gendarme) on Xubuntu, but should work just as well with VisualStudio

 ### Dependencies
 NUnit for testing, tests work also with MSTest

 ## Diwen.Xbrl
-A .NET library for reading, writing and comparing XBRL documents (instances), extended to support Australian SBR message structures
+A .NET library for reading, writing and comparing XBRL documents (instances)
+Supports:
+- EBA and EIOPA ITS reporting (eg Solvency II, COREP, FINREP, AE, FP, SBP)
+- Australian SBR message structures

 License:
 http://www.gnu.org/licenses/gpl.txt

 http://www.gnu.org/licenses/lgpl.txt

 ### NuGet